ciaeric/ciaeric.github.io/_posts/2021-11-27-databricks-etl-dim.md

 category: blog
 ---

 Back in old days by using SSIS, when we tried to create a data warehouse, for each dimension table will need to be setup a component in the package.

 Nowadays with next gen lake house (Delta Lake) concept and databricks, this dimension table generation process (both SCD Type 1 and Type 2) can be super easy and the solution can be replicated for a different data mart.
 One notebook plus one configuration file can make this happen, and you can use ADF as and orchestrator.

 I am not going to put detail code here, as this will take your pyspark coding fun, just providing some tips if you are interested with the "next gen" ETL.

 ### Step 1: Create a notebook to handle one dimension table

 There are three key things in this step:

 1. Parameterize all the key factors to ensure this notebook can be used for another dimension table.
 For example: `table_name`, `schema_name`, `dim_qeury`, `primary_keys` etc. More importantly, you can add `schema_name_prefix` to make the deployment easier switch from int to prod.
 As long as it eanbles the flexibily for this notebook but also not over complicated to manange.

 These would be your first section in the notebook.
 Once we finished the design, we can use `table_name = dbutils.widgets.get("")` https://docs.microsoft.com/en-us/azure/databricks/notebooks/widgets (more details here) to accept the parameters value passed from ADF or another notebook.

 2. Make the coding dynamic enough with no hard coding.
 Below is the sample code to Type2 dimension merge by using python from https://docs.delta.io/latest/delta-update.html#language-python.
 You will notice that the condition is using static column names, which all need to be replaced by a dynamic way for different dimension tables.

-Some hints here: table can be always alias as `target` and `update`. so we have a fix table name when we receive parameters, we define the primary key, then use `drop` method to get all the other column names the condition is just a string, using `split`, `contact`,`for loop` ,etc to design a function generate a string like `target.columnA = update.columnA and (target.ColumnB <> update.ColunB OR target.columnC <> update.ColumnC ....)`
+Some hints here:
+- Table can be always alias as `target` and `update`. so we have a fix table name
+- When we receive parameters, we define the primary key, then use `drop` method to get all the other column names
+- The condition is just a string, using `split`, `contact`,`for loop` ,etc to design a function generate a string like `target.columnA = update.columnA and (target.ColumnB <> update.ColunB OR target.columnC <> update.ColumnC ....)`

 ```